gperl27/liftr/readme.md

 # Liftr - by Greg Perlman

+**Liftr alpha version is [LIVE](http://liftr.herokuapp.com)**

 ## About Liftr

 Liftr is a web application that helps users keep track of their workout routines and exercises.
 It features clean and simple week-to-week tracking, while not being intrusive or imposing.
-Liftr is currently optimized for most desktop browsers, with mobile development in progress.
+Liftr is currently optimized for most desktop browsers and is responsive on most devices.

 ### Local setup/installation